100% owned by Dajin Resources S. A., a wholly owned subsidiary of Dajin Resources Corp.

 Dajin Resources S.A. has signed an agreement with the Cooperativa de Trabajo Minero Producción de Boratos Jujeños Ltda.
 (The Mining Cooperative for the Production of Borates, Ltd.) in Jujuy Province, Argentina (the “Cooperative”).
 The Cooperative holds the mining rights to two properties in the south-east part of Salinas Grandes.
 This agreement has a payment of $US60,000 which gives Dajin the exclusive right to explore the property during the term of three (3) years.
 At the end of the three years, Dajin has the right to Option the property for a thirty-year time period for a payment of $700,000.
 During production Dajin will pay the Cooperative a 3% royalty.

 On February 27, 2016, Dajin Director, Dr. Catherine Hickson met with representatives of the Tres Morros community and signed an agreement of cooperation for the exploration phase of the project.
-Photo at the right is Andrés Castillo, Tres Morros community leader, and Hickson signing the accord.
-Below, Lawyer for the Community, drafts the agreement. (left) and community Matriarch, Maria Dominga Cordoba signs.
+Photo below is Andrés Castillo, Tres Morros community leader, and Hickson signing the accord.

 Dajin is taking the necessary steps to move this project forward and obtain an exploration permit from the UGAMP governing body.
 Steps have also been taken, to strengthen Dajin’s Board of Directors with individuals that possess the knowledge and industry experience to implement Dajin’s exploration program in Argentina.
 Dajin has also taking steps to seek out other individuals and/or groups interested in joint ventures and information sharing.
 Upon receiving an exploration permit, Dajin will immediately commence an exploration program that will determine depths and locations of brines, will characterize lithium, potash and boron concentration and will hydraulically test aquifer and initiate an evaporation sequence study, which will follow with a preparation of an NI 43-101 geological report.